 GUP Condition Stanford Compliance N.10 No new land use or practices within the unconfined zone that could pose a threat to the groundwater quality or supply.
 In 2009, Stanford mailed an informative pamphlet to all residential leaseholders whose property is located within the unconfined zone.
 This pamphlet contains valuable information regarding the sensitive nature of these properties with respect to the potential for downward migration of contaminants to groundwater.
 The pamphlet also provides "Best Management Practices" regarding proper application of landscape chemicals, notifying Stanford of abandoned wells and fuel tanks, and safe management of household chemicals and hazardous waste.
 Stanford also mailed this pamphlet to all other residential leaseholders that are not located within the unconfined zone as a part of continuing outreach.
-0. Cultural Resources 0.1.
+0. Cultural Resources O.1.
 Assessment of structure with potential historic significance for building projects that involve the demolition of a structure 50 years or older.
-The County assessed the historical significance of the Campus Gas Station prior to demolition.
-The historical significance of Herrin Hall and Herrin Labs was also assessed.
-These buildings will be demolished when the Bass Biology Building is completed and occupied.
-As part of the proposed Escondido Village Graduate residences project (not yet approved as of August 31, 2016), buildings proposed for demolition in Escondido Village were assessed as well for historical significance.
+The following buildings were evaluated prior to demolition and found to be ineligible for listing on the California Register: Organic Chemistry, Pepper Tree House, Escondido Village Phases II, III, IV.
 O.2.
 Requirements for remodeling, alteration, or physical effect on structures that are 50 years old or more.
-Three renovation projects that received ASA or ASX were assessed because they were proposed to remodel or alter structures that are more than 50 years old.
-These renovation projects included the La Maison Francaise, 717 Dolores, and Kingscote Gardens.
+The Frost Amphitheater Renovations Project was reviewed and found to be inconsistent with the Secretary of the Interior Standards and received ASA Approval.
 0.3.
 Archaeological resources map.
 The Stanford archaeologist provided draft maps to the County Planning Office in March 2001 and a revision in 2014.
 These maps show the locations of all known prehistoric and historic archaeological resources in the unincorporated Santa Clara County portion of Stanford land.
 County and Stanford staffs will continue to work on revision and updates to these maps so they can be utilized by County staff to identify all known cultural resource site boundaries on Stanford land within the County's jurisdiction.
 All maps and updates will be maintained as confidential records.
+In FY 17, the Golf Course Restoration Project was found to have areas of archaeological sensitivity and an archaeological monitoring and data recovery program was implemented.
 O.4.
 Required actions if fossilized shell or bone is uncovered during earth-disturbing activities.
 No fossilized shell or bone was uncovered during 2000 GUP construction activities.